 Local truck drivers transport freight within a short distance of their hometown or home terminal.
 The biggest perk of driving local is that you get to return home every night.

 Because local jobs allow drivers to return home to sleep in their own beds, these positions are highly competitive.
 Trucking companies only offer local routes to drivers with long-haul experience.
 After a 2-3 years of long-haul truck driving, or OTR, you have a much better chance of landing a local gig.

 These rare local truck driving positions offer drivers an hourly wage that ranges between $8.67 per hour and $28.10 per hour.

 Local drivers average about $42,000 a year, which is actually less than over-the-road.
 These jobs typically don’t get the same opportunities for bonuses as long-haul.

 The average day for a local driver consists of 14 driving hours and 10-hours of rest.
-Subject to the same rules as long-haul drivers, local drivers are not permitted to work more than 70 hours in an eight-day period.
+Subject to the same rules as long-haul drivers, local drivers can’t work more than 70 hours in an eight-day period.

-The highest-paid local drivers are typically found working inside the “Northeast Corridor” between Washington D.C.
+The highest-paid local drivers typically work inside the “Northeast Corridor” between Washington D.C.
 And Boston.

 Based on this information, you can see the salary differences between long-haul and local truck drivers.
-Long-haul drivers are paid more due to their time away from home and the profitable bonus opportunities.
-Local drivers have fewer monetary perks, are paid by the hour, but get more time at home.
+Long-haul drivers get paid more due to their time away from home and the profitable bonus opportunities.
+In comparison, local drivers have fewer monetary perks, are paid by the hour, but get more time at home.

 New truck drivers that can go the long-haul distance are the most in demand.
 Trucking companies want these drivers, and they’re willing to pay to hire them.
 And with a couple years experience, many of those drivers eventually decide to apply for local positions to get more home time.